 One of my heroes is Eduardo Balderas.
-Eduardo was the Spanish translator for the LDS Church for many years.
+Eduardo was the Spanish translator for the The Church of Jesus Christ of Latter-day Saints for many years.
 He was not always one of my heroes but I grew to love him during my mission.
 While serving a mission in Venezuela and Florida, I started reading many of then, the then Missionary Library in Spanish.
 Almost everyone of the books that I was reading said "Translated by Eduardo Balderas".

 As I researched his story I was impressed by his understanding of the Scriptures.
 Spanish is a unique language, there are fewer Spanish words than English words.
 Some words just don't translate like, Expedient, the closest Spanish word is necessary or necesario.
 When you translate ideas like "Feast upon the words of Christ", it can't translate directly it would sound too literal, this phrase was translated into the idea of delighting in the words of Christ instead.